GuardianSeeker/SniperHunter/README.md

 # Download

-Download from the releases page, you only need to get **SniperHunter.zip**, instructions will be inside a file called README.txt
+Download the progrm from the releases page, you only need to get **SniperHunter.zip**, instructions will be inside a file called README.txt

 https://github.com/GuardianSeeker/SniperHunter/releases

 # Install Tutorial

+Check the README.txt for instructions on how to setup the program.
-You can also watch this tutorial to help you install/setup the program
+You can also watch this tutorial to understand the setup process.

 https://youtu.be/v3Ft7q0lLJQ